jjawny/carpark-simulator/README.md

 ```

 # ***Notes***
-I used a Linux VM to complete this project.
-If you would like to run this project in the VM, you can download the virtual machine image [here](https://drive.google.com/file/d/1TiWPam3fcElTRgOOGlEVmpV6JD4MMoQ9/view?usp=sharing).
-Next, download *Oracle*'s [*VirtualBox*](https://www.virtualbox.org) for your OS and the **extension pack**.
-Launch *VirtualBox*, add the image and you'll be good to go.

 Please do not modify the project structure, as it's setup so you can easily re-configure, clean, and re-build the car park simulator over and over.
 Once you run `Make`, feel free to move the executables wherever you like.
 But the ***SIMULATOR***, ***MANAGER***, and ***plates.txt*** **must** stay in the same folder, as the sim and manager need to ***read plates.txt***.

+# ***cab4O3-vm***
+I used a Linux VM to complete this project.
+If you would like to run this project in the VM, you can download the virtual machine image [here](https://drive.google.com/file/d/1TiWPam3fcElTRgOOGlEVmpV6JD4MMoQ9/view?usp=sharing) then unzip.
+The image is 2.5GB zipped and 7.25GB unzipped.
+To run the MX Linux VM, download *Oracle*'s [*VirtualBox*](https://www.virtualbox.org) for your OS and the **extension pack**.
+Launch *VirtualBox*, add the image and you'll be good to go.

+- Username: cab403
+- Password: cab403
+- Root password: cab403